tariusagi/vimrc/README.md

 ## On Windows

-On Windows, follows these steps:
+On Windows, install git and GVim, then follows these steps:

 1. Clone this project somewhere in your computer: